Self-Employed Mortgages

 We also offer tools to help you improve your financial wellbeing, prepare for homeownership, and analyze your financing options.
 Download the free Griffin Gold app today to access a personalized financial dashboard, smart budgeting tools, credit management features, and more.

-If you would like to learn more about how we can help you obtain mortgage financing as a self-employed individual, reach out to schedule a consultation.
-Or, if you’re ready to get started, feel free to apply online today.
+If you would like to learn more about how we can help you obtain mortgage financing as a self-employed individual, reach out to schedule a consultation or get started online today.

 Frequently Asked Questions